getgud-io/cpp-getgud-sdk/README.md

 ### Damage Action

+A Affect action should be sent whenever a player recieves any damage, either from another player, the environemnt or the player itself.
 To create a Damage Action, use the `DamageActionData` class.
 A Damage should be triggered when a player loses health, both PVP and PVE.
 If the Damage is caused by the environment you can specify this in a playerGuid using a predefined variable `GetGudSdk::Values::Environment`

 ```cpp